Faster truncated integer multiplication: The low product

 The terms with the minus signs are those arising from the $2^{-b} X$ term in $A(X)$.
 Overall, there are no more than $O(\lambda^2) = O(1)$ of these additional terms compared to the proof of Proposition~\ref{prop:approx-alpha}. \end{proof}

-\begin{rem} In the estimates given above, such as Lemma \ref{lem:alpha-beta-bound} and Lemma \ref{lem:alpha-r-bound}, we have opted for the shortest possible proofs rather than the sharpest possible bounds.
-With more effort, one could prove tighter bounds; this saves a few bits in the main algorithm, but does not affect the asymptotic conclusions of the paper.
-Similar remarks apply to Section \ref{sec:high}. \end{rem}
+\begin{rem} In the estimates given above, such as Lemma \ref{lem:alpha-beta-bound} and Lemma \ref{lem:alpha-r-bound}, we have opted for shorter proofs rather than the sharpest possible bounds.
+With more effort, one could prove tighter bounds; this might save a few bits in the main algorithm, but does not affect the asymptotic conclusions of the paper.
+Similar remarks apply to the high product algorithm in Section \ref{sec:high}. \end{rem}